piotrmurach/loaf/README.md

 * Uses controllers or views to specify breadcrumb trails
 * Specify urls using Rails conventions
 * No markup assumptions for breadcrumbs rendering
-* Use locales file for names - optional
+* Use locales file for breadcrumb names
 * Tested with Rails 3.2, 4.0, 4.1, 4.2

 ## Installation